pnp/copilot-prompts/README.md

 This repository contains examples of prompts for Microsoft Copilot.

-> We welcome community contributions to the `samples` folder in this repository for demonstrating different use cases with Microsoft Graph connectors.
-If you've built a connector to ingest data from a specific type of data or you've got an interesting concept that you'd like to show, please share your work and help others!
+> We welcome community contributions to the `samples` folder in this repository for demonstrating different prompts for Microsoft Copilot.
+If you have a great sample prompt for Microsoft Copilot, GitHub Copilot or Microsoft Copilot for Microsoft 365, please share your work and help others!

 ## Have issues or questions?